ruitaiS/hud/Readme.md

 </div>

 ### Notes:
 I forgot to check the lens bracket width before printing it, so it didn't actually fit.
 Fixed it now, but it was kind of a foolish oversight.
 It was good to at least be able to print it out and see what works and whad needs fixed.
-The light mount was 15mm low after checking with a ruler; I'd originally calculated it by doing the height minus half the radius of the housing, but it was easier to get a more accurate reading off the final print.
+The light mount was 15mm low after checking with a ruler; I'd originally calculated it by doing the height minus half the diameter of the housing, but it was easier to get a more accurate reading off the final print.
 The rigidity is really good; triangles are really strong.
 Next print I'll try 10% infill; the struts and mounting points will still be solid because of the high wall count, but it'll save some time/material not filling in the bigger blocks.
 Build plate adhesion was fine; I was concerned because I couldn't fit a raft due to size constraints, but it turned out okay, so great.

 ### Print Settings:
 Layer Height: 0.12 mm